-The SAU master's education program in speech-language pathology at St. Ambrose University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The SAU Master of Science education program in speech-language pathology at St. Ambrose University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD, 20850, 800-498-2071 or 301-296-5700.

 Program Completion Rate

 |Period||# completed program within expected time frame||# completed later than expected time frame||# not completing||% completing within expected time frame|

 |Period||# taking exam||# passed on 1st attempt||pass rate (%)|

 Praxis Examination Pass Rate within Same Reporting Time Period

 |Period||# taking exam||# of students passed||pass rate (%)|

 Employment Rates in the Profession within One Year of Graduation

 |Period||# of graduates employed||# of graduates not employed|